lbarberiscanoni/cafo-prototype/README.md

-- [ ] Zoom the org view to show the dots more
-- [ ] replace dotted lines with solid
-- [ ] Add more mock-data for all possible counties
-    - there is data for a county at all levels but the state level metrics view is not colored properly
 - [ ] Further reponsivize the rest of the pages
 - [ ] Fix up the broken design details
 - [ ] On the historical view page, I would also enlarge the icons and add the “Select a Metric” drop-down.
 If you need me to re-share what should be included in each drop-down, let me know